rosieposiess/rosieposiess/README.md

         style="height : auto; margin-left : 10px; margin-right : 10px;"/>
 </a>
     </br>
-I'm a newbie hacker :)
-I'm majoring in Computer Cyber Security(B.A.) and Department of Mathematics(B.E.)
+I'm a newbie hacker :)I'm majoring in Computer Cyber Security(B.A.) and Department of Mathematics(B.E.)

+I'm a undergraduate student who loves system security.
+My current research interests are kernel exploitation, compiler implementation, embedded hacking and IoT.

+Currently I have been working as an intern at system team in Security HW SW & AI Research Lab in SNU, since February this year.

+I’ve been running a blog about security and hacking since February, 2023, and there are over 100 posts now.
+These days I’m into making pwnable challenges in CTFs.
 </br>

 </br>